 In 2005, the award was named in honor of Ben Bradlee, who served as Executive Editor of The Washington Post from 1968 to 1991.

 Nominations will only be accepted through the online form.
-The deadline to submit a 2013 nomination was 5 pm Tuesday, October 15, 2013.
-Winners will be announced shortly.
+The deadline to submit a 2014 nomination is 5 pm Wednesday, October 15, 2014.
+Submit your nomination here.

 The Denver Post2012